Frederick Carter: Career

-Carter was the son of Peter Weston Carter grandson of William Carter and great-grandson of Robert Carter, who was appointed justice of the peace at Ferryland in 1750.
+Carter was born on February 12 1819, in St. John's, Newfoundland, to Peter Weston Carter.
+He was the grandson of William Carter and great-grandson of Robert Carter, who was appointed justice of the peace at Ferryland in 1750.
 In 1855, he was elected to the House of Assembly as a Conservative and was Speaker from 1861 to 1865.
-In 1865 he succeeded Sir Hugh Hoyles as Prime Minister.
+In 1865, he succeeded Sir Hugh Hoyles as Premier.

-Carter was a supporter of Canadian confederation having been a delegate to the 1864 Quebec conference.
+Carter was a supporter of Canadian Confederation having been a delegate to the 1864 Quebec conference.
 However, the Conservatives were defeated on the Confederation issue in the November 1869 election by the Anti-Confederation Party led by Charles Fox Bennett.
 Even though Newfoundland did not join the confederation until 1949, Carter is considered one of the Fathers of Confederation.
 Carter became Premier a second time in 1874, serving until 1878, but had dropped the issue of joining Canada.
 He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1878.

-In 1880 Carter was appointed Chief Justice of the Supreme Court of Newfoundland, succeeding Sir Hugh Hoyles, and served in the post until 1898.
+In 1880, Carter was appointed Chief Justice of the Supreme Court of Newfoundland, succeeding Sir Hugh Hoyles, and served in the post until 1898.
 During his term as Chief Justice, Carter was a valued advisor for the Colonial Governors of Newfoundland and acted as administrator of the colony in their absence.

 Carter was a Freemason of St. John's Lodge, No. 579, a Newfoundland lodge under the United Grand Lodge of England.

-He died in St. John's, Newfoundland in early March 1900.
+He died in, St. John's, Newfoundland, on March 1, 1900, aged 81.
+His son Stanley went on to become a lawyer.

-Family

-Carter married, in 1846, Eliza Bayly, daughter of George Bayly, Controller of HM Customs, Newfoundland.
-The couple had eleven children.